smartcontractkit/chainlink/charts/chainlink-cluster/README.md

 devspace run ttl ${namespace} 120h
 ```

-If you don't need a build use
+If you don't need to build use
 ```
 devspace deploy --skip-build
 ```

-To deploy particular commit (must be in registry) use
+To deploy particular commit (must be in the registry) use
 ```
 devspace deploy --skip-build ${short_sha_of_image}
 ```